 I got the entire top done in the day and a half except for sewing on the final border on two sides of the top.
 Here it is at Colonial Pemaquid in Maine:

-I finished the top 100″ square in Oct.
-2014 and it was machine quilted in Nov. by RLM.
+I finished the Lettuce Be Merry Christmas Quilt top which is 100″ square in Oct.
+2014, and it was machine quilted in November by RLM.
 I finished the binding on Christmas Eve 2014.

 Christmas quilts are a wonderful addition to the season:

 ALL PHOTOS AND WRITTEN CONTENT ARE MY OWN UNLESS OTHERWISE NOTED.